TBI-2026/.github/profile/README.md

 We are building a scalable multi-service book retrieval platform with:

-- Keyword-based retrieval
+- keyword-based retrieval
-- Hybrid retrieval (BM25 + vector kNN)
+- hybrid retrieval (BM25 + vector kNN + RRF)
-- Microservice architecture and async messaging
+- microservice architecture and async messaging

 ## Repositories